tobiasrausch/alfred/README.md

 Credits
 -------
-[htseq-count](http://htseq.readthedocs.io) was used to benchmark and validate the read counting.
+[htseq-count](http://htseq.readthedocs.io) was used to benchmark and validate the RNA read counting.